makersacademy/bowling-challenge/README.md

 As a user
 I want the score card to record a strike
 So that I can accrue bonus points

+As a user
+I want to know the score so far
+So that I can see if I am winning
 ```